 The study was conducted using eighteen tomato genotypes, including sixteen advanced recombinant inbred lines and two commercial cultivars, Anagha and Arka Vikas.
 The trial followed a randomized block design, and uniform, healthy seedlings aged 30 days were transplanted at a spacing of 60 × 45 cm.
 “The recommended dose of fertilizers at the rate of 120:80:50 kg NPK per hectare with half dose of nitrogen and full dose of phosphorous and potassium was applied as basal dose.
 Remaining half dose of nitrogen at the rate of 60 kg per hectare was given as top dress.
 Depending on the weather condition irrigation was provided as and when required.
 Plants were provided with staking at 45 days after transplanting.
 Regular cultural practices and plant protection measures were followed throughout the cropping period” (Basavaraj et al., 2021).
 “Data was recorded for characters viz., plant height (cm) at 60 and 90 DAT, number of branches per plant at 60 and 90 DAT, days for first flowering, days for 50 per cent flowering, number of flower clusters per plant, number of flowers per cluster, number of fruits per cluster, number of fruits per plant, average fruit weight (g), equatorial fruit diameter (cm), polar fruit diameter (cm), fruit yield per plant (kg), fruit yield per plot (kg), fruit yield per hectare (t), number of locules per fruit, pericarp thickness (mm), TSS (ᵒ Brix) and pH” (Basavaraj et al., 2021).
-The data was analyzed as per methods suggested by Panse and Sukhatme (1967) for analysis of variance, Burton and Devane (1953) for variability, Falconer (1981) for heritability (Broad Sense) and Johnson et al. (1955) for genetic advance over per cent of mean.
+The data were evaluated following the procedures outlined by Panse and Sukhatme (1967) for analysis of variance, Burton and Devane (1953) for assessing variability, Falconer (1981) for estimating broad-sense heritability, and Johnson et al. (1955) for determining genetic advance as a percentage of the mean.
 RESULTS AND DISCUSSION

-The analysis of variance revealed highly significant differences among genotypes for all the traitsindicating the presence of considerable variability for the traits under study among the superior RILs of tomato (Table 1).
+Analysis of variance showed highly significant differences among the genotypes for all traits, indicating substantial variability in the superior tomato RILs for the characteristics studied (Table 1).
 The different genetic parameters like range, mean, phenotypic coefficient of variation, genotypic coefficient of variation, heritability, genetic advance and genetic advance over per centof mean are presented in table 2.

 In the present study, phenotypic variance was slightly higher than the genotypic variance for all the studied traits.
 The PCV ranged from 6.78 % (TSS) to 39.24 % (average fruit weight).
 Whereas, GCV ranged from 5.40 % (TSS) to 38.85 % (average fruit weight).The GCV and PCV was high for average fruit weight (38.85 % and 39.24 %, respectively), locule numbers per fruit (28.50 % and 30.07 %, respectively), pericarp thickness (26.96 % and 28.28 %, respectively), fruits per cluster (26.73 % and 29.25 %, respectively),fruit yield per hectare (22.44 % and 24.28 %, respectively),fruit yield per plant (22.38 % and 24.11 %, respectively),number of branches per plant at 60 DAT (22.05 % and 23.61 %, respectively) and fruits per plant (21.06 % and 22.49%, respectively).
-This indicates the existence of broad genetic base, which would be amenable for further selection.
-These results were found to be in accordance with Golaniet al. (2007) for fruit weight and number of locules per fruit, Sharma and Thakur (2008) for number of fruits per plant and average fruit weight, Shashikanthet al. (2010) for number of branches per plant, number of fruits per plant, fruit yield per plant and number of locules per fruit, Tasisaet al. (2011) for number of fruits per plant, Bucksethet al. (2012) for pericarp thickness, Chernetet al. (2013) for number of fruits per plant, yield per plant and fruit weight and Arunet al. (2016) for number of fruits per cluster, average fruit weight and pericarp thickness.
+This suggests the presence of a wide genetic base, providing scope for effective selection in future breeding efforts.
+These results were found to be in accordance with Golaniet al. (2007) for fruit weight and number of locules per fruit, Sharma and Thakur (2008) for number of fruits per plant and average fruit weight, Shashikanthet al. (2010) for “number of branches per plant, number of fruits per plant, fruit yield per plant and number of locules per fruit”, Tasisaet al. (2011) for “number of fruits per plant, Bucksethet al. (2012) for pericarp thickness”, Chernetet al. (2013) for “number of fruits per plant, yield per plant and fruit weight” and Arunet al. (2016) for “number of fruits per cluster, average fruit weight and pericarp thickness”.